MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/updating-existing-controls.md

 ## Creating an empty project

 Use the PowerApps CLI to create a new empty project for your custom component.
-More information [Create Controls using tooling](create-custom-controls-using-pcf.md).
+More information [Create components using tooling](create-custom-controls-using-pcf.md).
 Once the project has been created migrate your custom component source to the new project:

 1. Copy or replace the component source from the old source file into **index.ts**.